 Building Supportive Relationships:

-Developing and maintaining relationships with supportive friends, family, or community groups can provide emotional safety and validation, reducing the fear of rejection.
+Social Support Networks: Developing and maintaining relationships with supportive friends, family, or community groups can provide emotional safety and validation, reducing the fear of rejection.

 Seeking Professional Help: Working with a therapist or counselor can provide additional support and strategies for building emotional resilience and overcoming the fear of rejection.